jedimt/ansible-playbooks-nebulon/README.md

 Setup
 -----

-The playbooks in this repo expect to have access to the following files that are not part of this repo.
-You will need to create these files before you can successfully use the playbooks:
+The playbooks in this repo expect to have access to the following files that you will be required to replace with your own.
+You will need to re-create these files before you can successfully use the playbooks:

 - credentials.yml -> Ansible vault protected passwords and SSH keys
+- serials.yml -> Ansible vault protected hardware serial numbers for SPUs and hosts
 - .vault_pass -> File containing the Ansible Vault password

 Requirements